 • Breech birth

-• Genetics that is family history
+• Genetics that is a family history

-When fetus is in breech position the femoral head tends to get pushed out of the socket.
+When a fetus is in breech position the femoral head tends to get pushed out of the socket.

 A narrow uterus also facilitates hip joint dislocation during fetal development and birth.

-In rare cases clicking and popping may be presenting signs.
+In rare cases, clicking and popping may be presenting signs.

 • Hip pain with dysplasia is usually associated with activities.